edHelper.com

 By Sharon Fabian

 1 President Jefferson chose Captain Meriwether Lewis to lead an expedition.
-Captain Lewis chose Lieutenant William Clark to help him lead the expedition.
-Along the way they recruited other European Americans, traders or trappers, and also Native American Indians to take part in the expedition.
+Captain Lewis chose Lieutenant William Clark to help him.
+Along the way, they recruited other European American traders and trappers and also Native American Indians to take part in the expedition.
 The most famous of these was the Shoshone Indian teenager, Sacagawea.
-Sacagawea had a baby just before the expedition began, and the baby, named Jean Baptiste, made the journey too.
+Sacagawea had a baby just before the expedition began.
+The baby, named Jean Baptiste, made the journey too.
 Jean Baptiste was nicknamed Pomp.

-3 Lewis and Clark began their expedition in 1804 with a winter camp at St. Charles, near St. Louis, Missouri.
+3 Lewis and Clark began their expedition in 1804 with a winter camp near St. Louis, Missouri.
 There they got their supplies ready as they waited for their boats to be completed.
 Their second winter they camped at Fort Mandan, home of the Mandan Indians.
 This is where Sacagawea joined the expedition.
-They traveled through the Louisiana Purchase, which had belonged to France, and through the Great Plains.
+They traveled through the territory of the Louisiana Purchase, which had belonged to France.
 One of the explorers described the Great Plains as being flat as far as the eye could see, without a single tree.
 In the West, there was wildlife everywhere they looked: deer, elk, buffalo, antelopes, grizzly bears, bighorn sheep, wolves, coyotes, eagles, geese, and more.

 Paragraphs 4 to 7: